Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Even if you made a $10,000 travel purchase with the Business Platinum, you’d only earn 15,000 AMEX Membership Rewards points.
 This is still half the number you’d earn with the Sapphire Reserve card!
 So consider what types of purchases you typically make.

 That said, the Business Platinum has some other advantages.
 For example, it won’t appear on you personal credit report.
 This means it doesn’t count towards Chase’s “5/24” card limit.
 But you need a small business to qualify!

 The online sign-up bonus offer for the Sapphire Reserve was recently cut in half to 50,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
-But you can still apply in-branch for the 100,000 point offer through March 12, 2017.

 With the AMEX Business Platinum, your points are effectively worth 2 cents each when you use the Pay With Points perk to book Business Class or First Class airfare through the AMEX travel portal.
 But you’ll need all of the required points in your account when you book.

 It’s also easier to earn ongoing rewards with the Sapphire Reserve because the card has a fantastic 3X bonus category for travel and dining purchases.
 So it could be worth using more points because you’ll be able to replenish the points quicker with ongoing rewards!